Pem14604/Loan-Prediction/README.md

 Company wants to automate the loan eligibility process (real time) based on customer detail provided while filling online application form.

-It is classification problem and in this we have folowwing variables.
+It is classification problem and in this we have following variables.

 INDEPENDENT VARIABLE
 Loan_ID               object